SantoriniDave.com

 Getting to South Bank from Paddington

-From Paddington, you can take the Bakerloo Line directly to Waterloo, which is very convenient for the western South Bank hotels.
+From Paddington, the Bakerloo Line runs directly to Waterloo, which is very convenient for the western South Bank hotels.
 If you are staying closer to London Bridge or Bankside, the Elizabeth Line plus a Tube or taxi connection may be easier.

 South Bank with Kids